scalajp/2019.scalamatsuri.org/_candidates_en/MotoyasuSaburi_1.md

 tags:
   - Others
 suggestions:
-  - Those with some knowledge on security and web applications
+  - Those with some knowledge of security and web applications
 contributes:
   -
 speaker_experience: